 - Power consumption is optimal.
 Switching on an appliance and bringing it to speed takes more energy than running it at a minimal speed.
-That is why, power consumption of an inverter AC is minimal.
-For example, if a 3 star split AC with ISEER of 3.99 uses 1.35 units of electricity, the same AC with inverter compressor uses just 1 unit per hour.
+That is why the power consumption of an inverter AC is minimal.
+For example, if a 3-star split AC with ISEER of 3.99 uses 1.35 units of electricity, the same AC with an inverter compressor uses just 1 unit per hour.

-- The wear and tear is minimal.
-Maximum wear and tear occurs when switching on an appliance.
-Here, again, as inverter compressor keeps running at an optimal speed always, the wear and tear is minimal.
+- The wear and tear are minimal.
+Maximum wear and tear occur when switching on an appliance.
+Here, again, as the inverter compressor keeps running at an optimal speed always, the wear and tear are minimal.

-- Inverter ACs cost higher than fixed speed ACs.
-As inverter compressor is a much superior technology, it costs higher than a conventional AC.
-So, unless you use it for a long duration, the energy savings won’t compensate the cost difference.
+- Inverter ACs cost higher than fixed-speed ACs.
+As an inverter compressor is a much superior technology, it costs higher than a conventional AC.
+So, unless you use it for a long duration, the energy savings won’t compensate for the cost difference.

 - Inverter technology is found mainly in split ACs.
 Most window ACs don’t come with inverter technology.

-- As inverter ACs use sophisticated technology, its maintenance cost will be comparatively higher.
+- As inverter ACs use sophisticated technology, their maintenance cost will be comparatively higher.